 Religious abuse can either describe abuse administered by a single religious figure or abuse on a wide scale, systematically imposed by a religious organisation.
 While much media attention has focused on the child abuse scandal in the Catholic Church it is important to note that any religion can be infiltrated or exploited by an abuser, especially as most religions have many of the defining factors that result in institutional abuse.

-Typical settings for religious abuse are:-
+Some of the typical settings for religious abuse are: